Aren’t we lucky that brownies exist? Then we are blessed with chocolate chip fudge brownies. Yay!

 One thing I love about this particular brownie recipe is that there are chocolate chips spread throughout.
 I suppose it’s like brownies that have walnuts, except these have chocolate chips.

 I baked these in a 9 x 11 pan and although you can see the chocolate chips in the photos, they are cooked all the way through.
 Some brownies are good when just a little underdone and a little gooey.
-I baked these so that they were more chewy (but not underdone and a little gooey) if that makes sense.
-If you prefer more cake like brownies, simply use a smaller pan, like a 8×8.
+I baked these so that they were chewier (but not underdone and a little gooey) if that makes sense.
+If you prefer more cake-like brownies, simply use a smaller pan, like an 8×8.
 So good either way!